tyea/dobpicker/README.md

 		});
 	});

-Download this repo and run the `example.html` file.
+Clone or download this repo and run the `example.html` file.
 That should give you a good idea how it works and how to use it.

 ## Parameters